 Introduction

-Understanding the computations underlying the activity we see in the human brain remains a big topic for research.
-Especially the irregular firing of neurons in the human cortical brain has been a topic for debate.
-One explanation is that the timing of the input is synchronized enough to evoke action potentials, as there is summation of input signals (Softky & Koch, 1993).
-A contradictory explanation says that synchronization is not necessary as long as there is a strong balance between excitation and inhibition.
-The average input is subthreshold and because of the stochastic input neurons react on minor deviations of the average, which lead to irregular firing (Shadlen & Newsome, 1998).
+Cortical cells in vivo typically show irregular firing in response to sensory stimuli, whereas these same cells show regular firing behavior in response to current injections in vitro(reference).
+How this irregular firing arises, and what its consequences are, remains an open question.
+One theory is that the timing of post-synaptic currents from individual cells is synchronized.
+As a result, the sum of these inputs is high enough to reach action potential threshold …hoe leid dit tot onregelmatig vuren?
+(Softky & Koch, 1993).
+A contradictory explanation states that synchronization is not necessary as long as there is a strong balance between excitation and inhibition.
+The average of the input is subthreshold.
+Because of the stochasticity of the input, neurons respond to minor deviations from the average, which leads to irregular firing (Shadlen & Newsome, 1998).

-In order to examine the hypotheses it is very useful to perform simulations on computational models of the human cortex.
+In order to examine these hypotheses , researchers have performed simulations on computational models of the human cortex.
 In computational neuroscience there are numerous neuron and network models, all of them having advantages and disadvantages.
 Mostly the consideration is based on the computational performance versus biological plausibility (Izhikevich, 2004).
 Usually, one chooses the simplest model which still contains the minimal features to be able to answer the research question.

 When examining the network dynamics of the cortex, simple neuron models are preferred, as the focus is more on the behavior of the network than on that of the single neurons.
-Moreover with simple neuron models there remains computational power left for large network simulations.
-For the examination of cortical networks the connections should be recurrent as in the human brain.
-Thus a commonly used network is the sparsely connected Balanced random network (Brunel, 2000; Remme & Wadman, 2012; Yger & Harris, 2013).
+Moreover, there is always a tradeoff between the complexity of the neuron model versus the size of the network: simple neuron models require less computational power and are therefore more suitable for large network simulations.
+For the simulation of cortical networks, connections should be sparse and recurrent, like those found in the mammalian brain.
+A commonly used model is the sparsely connected balanced random network (Brunel, 2000; Remme & Wadman, 2012; Yger & Harris, 2013).

-The balanced random network, also called balanced network, is a large scale network of sparsely connected Leaky Integrate-and-Fire (LIF) neurons.
-It is called balanced as the network, when initialized, neither fades out nor becomes hyperactive.
-LIF neurons only take a few parameters in account which cause a linear approximation of the subthreshold membrane potential.
+The balanced random network, also called balanced network, is a large-scale network of sparsely connected Leaky Integrate-and-Fire (LIF) neurons.
+It is called balanced, because the network activity neither attenuates nor increases after initialization, but…wat dan wel?.
+A LIF neuron uses a linear approximation of the subthreshold membrane potential, and therefore only uses very few parameters.
 A spike itself is not modeled.
 The behavior of a balanced network of the simplest LIF neurons is extensively examined, both analytically and computationally (Brunel, 2000).

-This study showed that the balanced network could settle in four different states, based on synchrony and regularity.
-The network could reach the synchronous regular state, where single neuron fire regularly with a time constant similar to the refractory period and there is a lot of network synchrony.
-If neurons fire regularly but the different neurons asynchronously, it is called the asynchronous regular state.
+Brunel (2000) showed that a balanced network can settle in four different states, which are based on synchrony and regularity of what?.
+The network can reach the synchronous regular state, where single neurons fire regularly with a time constant similar to the refractory period and the network is synchronized.
+If neurons fire regularly but the indivudual neurons asynchronously, it is called the asynchronous regular state.
 If single neurons fire irregularly, the network could reach the synchronous irregular and the asynchronous irregular states.
 The key parameters in the differentiation between these four states are the amount of external input (each neuron receives stochastic background input) and the ratio between the conductance of excitatory versus inhibitory synapses (see Figure 1).